 Cannabinoid metabolites can remain detectable in urine even after long periods of abstinence.
-One study found traces of one metabolite, delta 1-THC, in urine as long as four weeks after use.
+One found traces of one metabolite, delta 1-THC, in urine as long as four weeks after use.

-THC can remain detectable in your blood for as long as seven days, depending on how frequently you use marijuana.
+THC can in your blood for as long as seven days, depending on how frequently you use marijuana.
 Someone who smokes marijuana daily will likely carry marijuana metabolites for longer than someone who smokes infrequently.

 As of 2018, marijuana is legal for recreational use in the U.S. in these states: Alaska, California, Colorado, Maine, Massachusetts, Michigan, Nevada, Oregon, Vermont, Washington and Washington, D.C.
 Medical marijuana is approved in over 20 states.

 But regardless of its legality, it’s important to remember that marijuana carries with it certain medical risks.
 Know the risks before you decide to use it or not.

 - The main remnant cannabis drug tests look for is THC.